keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

   }
   ```

-* Execute a quality gate evaluation by sending a POST request with the Keptn API toke and the prepared payload:
+* Execute a quality gate evaluation by sending a POST request with the Keptn API token and the prepared payload:

   ```console
   curl -X POST "http://api.keptn.12.34.56.78.xip.io/v1/event" -H "accept: application/json" -H "x-token: YOUR_KEPTN_TOKEN" -H "Content-Type: application/json" -d "{ \"data\": { \"end\": \"2019-11-21T11:05:00.000Z\", \"project\": \"musicshop\", \"service\": \"catalogue\", \"stage\": \"hardening\", \"start\": \"2019-11-21T11:00:00.000Z\", \"teststrategy\": \"manual\" }, \"type\": \"sh.keptn.event.start-evaluation\"}"
   ```

   This request will kick off the evaluation of the SLO of the catalogue service over the last 5 minutes.
 Evaluations can be done in seconds but may also take a while as every SLI provider needs to query each SLI first.
-This is why the Keptn CLI will return the `keptnContext`, which is basically a token we can use to poll the status of this particular evaluation.
+This is why the Keptn API will return the `keptnContext`, which is basically a token we can use to poll the status of this particular evaluation.
 The response to the POST request looks like this:

   ```console
   {"keptnContext":"384dae76-2d31-41e6-9204-39f2c1513906","token":"eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE2MDU0NDA4ODl9.OdkhIoJ9KuT4bm7imvEXHdEPjnU0pl5S7DqGibNa924"}